SethPerna/rails-engine-lite/README.md

 At this point you should be taken to the welcome page of the web-app.
 If you encounter any errors or have not reached the web-app please confirm you followed the steps above and that your environment is properly set up.

-## Heroku Deployment
-- The deployment to Heroku can be found [here](https://little-esty-shop-2110.herokuapp.com/)

 ## Phases